 Khankendi today: the administrative heart of Karabakh

-A guide to Khankendi, the largest city and administrative center of the Karabakh region today — its setting below Shusha, its role in the region's future, and how travelers should understand it.
+A guide to Khankendi, the largest city of the Karabakh region today — its setting below Shusha, its role in the region's future, and how to understand it.

 Below the heights of Shusha, in a bowl of the Karabakh mountains, sits Khankendi — the region's largest city and its administrative center today.
 For a traveler trying to read modern Karabakh, Khankendi is an important piece of the picture: it is where the region's present-day life and future planning are increasingly concentrated.